-Paul Cézanne harbored importantant relationships with the people in his life, bonds which directly affected his work, and the best museum in which to explore this is The State Hermitage Museum in St. Petersburg, Russia.
-He had a strong connection with both his mother and sister, and the two are depicted in Girl at the Piano(The Overture to Tannhäuser) (1868-9), which is available for viewing at this gallery.
-Although the title conveys an unfamiliarity, the closeness of the two figures in the picture illustrate an affection and strong bond, and the pair feature heavily in Cézanne’s work throughout his life.
-In 1869 the artist entered a liaison with a young seamstress, Hortense Fiquet, with whom he later married and had a son.
-Hortense is used as a model in many of Cézanne’s paintings and is a regularly recurring figure of youth and porcelain beauty.
-Another unmissable painting at The Hermitage is a portrait of his gardener Alex Paulin entitled: The Smoker, 1890-92.
-In this piece Cézanne utilizes deep and vivid primary colors to create an image filled with weight and longing, and emphasizes the ruddiness of Paulin’s complexion to demonstrate that he is an average man, a hard-working labourer.
+Cézanne cultivated important relationships with the people in his life, bonds that directly affected his work, and the best museum in which to explore this is The State Hermitage Museum in St Petersburg, Russia.
+He had a strong connection with both his mother and his sister, and the two are depicted in Girl at the Piano(The Overture to Tannhäuser) (1868-69), which is available for viewing at this gallery.
+Although the title conveys an unfamiliarity, the closeness of the two figures in the picture illustrates an affection and strong bond, and the pair feature heavily in Cézanne’s work throughout his life.
+In 1869 the artist entered a liaison with a young seamstress, Hortense Fiquet, whom he later married and with whom he had a son.
+Hortense is used as a model in many of Cézanne’s paintings and is a recurring figure of youth and porcelain beauty.
+Another unmissable painting at The Hermitage is a portrait of his gardener Alex Paulin titled The Smoker (1890-92).
+In this piece Cézanne uses deep and vivid primary colours to create an image filled with weight and longing, and emphasizes the ruddiness of Paulin’s complexion to demonstrate that he is an average man, a hard-working labourer.
 The position of Paulin’s elbow demonstrates a desire for symmetrical lines; the elbow angle matches the drapes and the curves of his suit, creating a seamless composition.